 Common Name: Californian Black Sage

-Salvia mellifera is a Evergreen Shrub up to 2.00 metres tall.
+Salvia mellifera is an evergreen shrub that can grow up to 2.00 metres tall.

 It has edible and medicinal uses.